 Make or buy a few different salads to serve at your picnic.
-This will provide a variety of flavours and textures, and someone is guaranteed to find one they enjoy.
+This will provide a variety of flavours and textures, and everyone is guaranteed to find one they enjoy.
 We love this easy tabbouleh recipe that uses ready-made grain pouches available in most supermarkets, simply topped up with different vegetables.

 Don’t be shy about trying new flavour combinations or incorporating fruits or vegetables you might not have considered before.
-For example, this black rice salad is combined with fresh mango and crunchy cashews to provide a delicious salad.
+For example, this black rice salad is combined with fresh mango and crunchy cashews to provide a delicious dish.

-If you have a go-to dish that you love, such as a pasta or potato salad, simply make a few healthy changes by adding some vegetables.
+If you have a go-to combination that you love, such as a pasta or potato salad, simply make a few healthy changes by adding some vegetables.
 Choose dishes that you can make ahead of time, so the actual day of your outing isn’t stressful, and all the flavours can develop.